What to know about District Council 33, the Philly city union that authorized a strike

 The union represents more than 9,000 blue-collar employees, from sanitation workers to school crossing guards.

-Its leadership is in a standoff with City Hall over its recently expired contract; District Council 33 wants a new, multiyear contract that includes pay increases, lucrative pension plans, and a relaxation of the city’s residency requirement for employment.
+Its leaders are in a standoff with City Hall over its recently expired contract; District Council 33 wants a new, multiyear contract that includes pay increases, lucrative pension plans, and a relaxation of the city’s residency requirement for employment.

 The city, in turn, offered a one-year deal with a modest raise that is largely seen as an extension of the union’s old contract.

-The gridlock spurred the union to call on employees to authorize a strike, a process that began Nov.
-7 and ends Wednesday.
+The gridlock spurred the union to call on members to vote on whether to call a strike, a process that began Nov.
+7 and ended Wednesday evening; roughly 3,400 members participated, and 87% voted to approve a strike.

 District Council 33 is Philadelphia’s local chapter of the American Federation of State, County, and Municipal Employees union, which represents public service workers across the country.